zmaril/OgreDocs/README.md

 ## Summary

 Ogre let's you effectively query graphs.
 It's a young library built on top of a solid stack.
-If you are looking for a way to create and store these graphs from within Clojure, you should check out [Hermes](https://github.com/zmaril/hermes).
+If you are looking for a way to create and store graphs from within Clojure, you should check out [Hermes](https://github.com/zmaril/hermes).